 Eli Asunolo ’98 - Asst.
 Advisor/Grand Treasurer

-Elie was initiated in Spring 1998 and is a 2002 graduate from the Eller School of Management with a major in Economics and a Pre-law minor.
+Elie is a 2002 graduate from the Eller School of Management with a major in Economics and a Pre-law minor.
 As an undergraduate, Elie served as his pledge class Social Chair, chapter's Family Weekend Chair for consecutive years and was heavily involved in the Rush every year.
 Around campus, he was involved in several aspects of the University including working as a teacher's aid for the head of the Economics department, joining Arizona Allegiance, running for ASUA Senate and playing intramural sports for several seasons.
 He also worked for FMG under Matt Noble for a summer and at the University Rec Center for another.
 After graduation Elie moved to Denver where he lived for several years before returning back to Tucson to pursue a career with a regional bank, Compass Bank.
 He now works as a Relationship Manager in Commercial Banking, where he provides a full suite of banking services to middle market companies .
 Elie has continued to serve in the local community through organizations such as Junior Achievement, Habitat for Humanity, Tucson Chamber of Commerce and Eller College.
 In his free time, Elie enjoys doing CrossFit, reading philosophy and politics, and spending time with family.

 A fulltime employee of the University of Arizona, Pete Corrigan develops relationships with employers seeking to hire top talent for internships and full-time opportunities.
 For the past eleven years Pete has been helping students develop a thoughtful plan for reaching their career goals and making strategic connections with employers on their behalf.